requirements for coffee

 Written by Anna Benevente

-The exemption from nutrition labeling applies to the finished food product, as packaged.
 If foods with insignificant amounts of nutrients are combined, the resulting product remains exempt.
-For example, plain coffee and cinnamon both contain insignificant nutrient amounts; therefore, if combined into a single product, the result is still exempt from nutrition labeling.
+For example, plain coffee and cinnamon both contain insignificant nutrient amounts.
+Therefore, if combined into a single product, the result is still exempt from nutrition labeling.
 Once an ingredient with nutrients is added to the product, it no longer has insignificant amounts of nutrients and a Nutrition Facts label is required.
 Common examples include: chai latte mixes, sugar/sweetener, and candied fruit peel.

 Claims and Other Nutrition Information